SharezoneApp/sharezone-app/README.md

 ## Open-Source

 We are currently in the process of open-sourcing this repository.\
-This means not everything is just quite perfect right now: For example we still need to migrate [our old issues](https://gitlab.com/codingbrain/sharezone/sharezone-app/-/issues) to GitHub, add documentation, enable contributions and more.\
+This means not everything is just quite perfect right now: For example we still need to migrate [our old issues](https://gitlab.com/codingbrain/sharezone/sharezone-app/-/issues) to GitHub, add documentation, add labels and more.\
 We track the outstanding work [in this project.](https://github.com/SharezoneApp/sharezone-app/projects/1)

 This project is licensed under [EUPL v1.2](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12) or later.\